Please share this article - (Share button at bottom of page)

 What the shooting lobby fail to do is be open, honest and transparent about the fact that, millions & millions of game birds are bred in appalling cruel conditions on a huge scale and released into our countryside devastating the natural balance, ecosystems, environment and often in direct food competition with other native species of birds.

-large volumes of money involved, the shooting industry will say anything to protect their killing fun, even if it means turning a blind eye and downplaying the suffering of animals that goes hand in hand with this industry.
+It seems clear, that with such large volumes of money involved, the shooting industry will say anything to protect their killing fun, even if it means turning a blind eye and downplaying the suffering of animals that goes hand in hand with this industry.

 This seriously needs regulating.